Port Security in Computer Network

 Users can secure a port in two steps:

-- Llimiting the number of MAC addresses to a single switch port, i.e if more than the limit, Mac addresses are learned from a single port then appropriate action will be taken.
+- Limiting the number of MAC addresses to a single switch port, i.e if more than the limit, Mac addresses are learned from a single port then appropriate action will be taken.

-- If an unauthorised access is observed, the traffic should be discarded by using any of the options or more appropriate, user should generate a log message so that unauthorised access can be easily observed.
+- If unauthorized access is observed, the traffic should be discarded by using any of the options, or more appropriately, the user should generate a log message so that unauthorized access can be easily observed.

 Port security –

 Switches learn MAC addresses when the frame is forwarded through a switch port.
-By using port security, user can limit the number of MAC addresses that can be learned to a port, set static MAC addresses and set penalties for that port if it is used by an unauthorised user.
+By using port security, users can limit the number of MAC addresses that can be learned to a port, set static MAC addresses, and set penalties for that port if it is used by an unauthorized user.
 User can either use restrict, shut down or protect port-security commands.

 Let’s discuss these violation modes:

 - protect – This mode drops the packets with unknown source mac address until you remove enough secure mac addresses to drop below the maximum value.

 - restrict – This mode performs the same function as protecting, i.e drops packets until enough secure mac addresses are removed to drop below the maximum value.
 In addition to this, it will generate a log message, increment the counter value and will also send SNMP trap.

-- shut down – This mode is mostly preferred as compared to other modes as it shut down the port immediately if unauthorised access is done.
-It will also generate a log, increment counter value and send a SNMP trap.
+- shut down – This mode is mostly preferred as compared to other modes as it shut down the port immediately if unauthorized access is done.
+It will also generate a log, increment counter value, and send a SNMP trap.
 This port will remain in shut down state until the administrator will perform “no shutdown” command.